-Port 3 pins that have 1s written to them are pulled high by the internal pull-ups and in that state they can be used as inputs.
+Port 3 pins that have 1s written to them are pulled high by the internal pull-ups, and in that state can be used as inputs.
 As inputs, Port 3 pins being pulled externally low will source current because of the internal pull-ups.
-Port 3 pins with 0s written to them will drive a logic low output voltage ($V{\rm OL}$) and will be capable of sinking 1.6 mA.
+Port 3 pins with 0s written to them will drive a logic low output voltage (V{OL}) and will be capable of sinking 1.6 mA.

 Port 3 pins also have various secondary functions described in Table XXV.
-The alternate functions of Port 3 pins can only be activated if the corresponding bit latch in the P3 SFR contains a 1.
+The alternate functions of Port 3 pins can be activated only if the corresponding bit latch in the P3 SFR contains a 1.
 Otherwise, the port pin is stuck at 0.